Flynt-251/twofiveone/content/about.md

 You can find me on most platforms as Flynt or Flynt251.
 If you're interested in the work I've done (and what I'm doing with UWCS), you can check out my [GitHub](https://github.com/flynt-251)!

+Alternatively, you can send me an email at [finn.mcgoldrick@twofiveone.xyz](mailto:finn.mcgoldrick@twofiveone.xyz).

 <br>

 *We always say "Hello World", but are we always happy to see the world as it is?
 Let's create a world that we can be happy to say hello to.*